 Diarrhea and abdominal pain are also common symptoms.

-More than half of colovesical fistula cases are the result of diverticular disease.
+More than two-thirds of colovesical fistula cases are the result of diverticular disease, according to StatPearls.

 Other colovesical fistula causes include:

-Diagnosing a colovesical fistula may be done with a cystography, a type of imaging test.
-During the procedure, your doctor inserts a thin, flexible tube with a camera at one end into your bladder.
-The camera relays images of the bladder wall to a computer, so your doctor can see if there is a fistula.
+During the procedure, the doctor inserts a thin, flexible tube with a camera at one end into your bladder.
+The camera relays images of the bladder wall to a computer, allowing the doctor to see whether there’s a fistula.

-Images of the fistula, along with a physical exam, urine specimen, and a review of other symptoms, can help your doctor diagnose a colovesical fistula.
+Images of the fistula, along with a physical exam, urine specimen, and a review of other symptoms, can help the doctor diagnose a colovesical fistula.

 The preferred treatment for a colovesical fistula is surgery.

-- being fed through your veins so your intestines do not have to work and can rest
+- being fed through your veins so your intestines can rest and do not have to work

 - having a catheter inserted into the bladder to drain fluid that may have seeped into it from the colon